How We Simulated the 2026 World Cup 10,000 Times — And What We Learned About Trading the Tournament

 What Is a Monte Carlo Simulation?

 A Monte Carlo simulation is a computational technique that uses repeated random sampling to model the probability of different outcomes.
-It's named after the famous casino in Monaco — fitting for a betting analysis tool.
+It's named after the famous casino in Monaco — fitting for a probability analysis tool.

 The concept is simple: if you can't calculate the exact probability of something happening (like a specific team winning a 7-round tournament against 47 opponents), you can estimate it by simulating the event thousands of times and counting how often each outcome occurs.